Clasificación: MEK kinase inhibitor

 Possible Side Effects

 There are a number of things you can do to manage the side effects of cobimetinib.
-Talk to your doctor or nurse about these recommendations.
+Talk to your healthcare team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+The side effects below are for therapy with cobimitinib in combination with vemurafenib.
+These are some of the most common or important side effects:

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.